wukimidaire/linkedin_ads_scraper/README.md

 - 🤖 Collecting ads from any company's LinkedIn Ad Library
 - 📊 Extracting detailed metrics and creative content
-- 🗃️ Organizing data in a structured JSON format
+- 🗃️ Organizing data in a structured format in PostgreSQL
-- 🔌 Providing an API endpoint for easy integration
+- 🔌 Providing API endpoints for easy integration

 ## ✨ Key Features